 Yes, you can!
 Depending on how your Main gear system is set up, you can control the RGB lighting on your system in two different ways.

 First, make use of the remote.
-You must change the RGB controller from motherboard controlled to remote controlled if the remote is unresponsive.
+You must change the RGB controller from motherboard to remote-controlled if the remote is unresponsive.

 To do this, locate the RGB/Fan controller by removing the chassis’ rear side panel.
 There is a switch on the top side of the controller; flip it (On the TURBO this controller is in the rear near the power extension cable).

-Second, use the RGB control program that is compatible with the motherboard manufacturer.
-On the motherboard itself or your invoice, you can find the manufacturer’s branding.
+Second, use the RGB control program compatible with the motherboard manufacturer.
+You can find the manufacturer’s branding on the motherboard itself or your invoice.

-These are normally pre-installed, but if you’ve had to reinstall Windows or delete them, you can find links for each manufacturer and the name of the program online.
+These are usually pre-installed, but if you’ve had to reinstall Windows or delete them, you can find links for each manufacturer and the program’s name online.